 If you are a knee-high boot lover, you might want to prevent boot slouching with a vertical pole system.
 By installing the poles side by side on a shelf, each one acts as a support and divider, keeping your boots upright and neatly separated.
 This helps maintain their shape and gives your storage a clean look rather than messy.

-40. Label Shoe Bins with Photos For Easy Identification
+40. Label Shoe Bins with Photos for Easy Identification

 One of the smartest shoe storage ideas for closets is labeling your bins with photos of the shoes inside.
 This clever idea saves you time because it lets you know exactly what’s in each box without opening it.
 Even if you’re using clear bins, it can be difficult to tell similar-looking pairs apart at a glance.
 Adding a photo label totally eliminates the guesswork.